awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

 1. Choose **Create**\.

    To view details about the snapshot taken and all other snapshots for your AWS account, see the snapshots section of the Amazon Redshift console\.
-For more information, see [Managing Snapshots Using the Console](managing-snapshots-console.md)\.
+For more information, see [Managing snapshots using the console](managing-snapshots-console.md)\.

-## Creating or Editing a Disk Space Alarm<a name="rs-mgmt-edit-default-disk-space-alarm"></a>
+## Creating or editing a disk space alarm<a name="rs-mgmt-edit-default-disk-space-alarm"></a>

 **Note**
 A new console is available for Amazon Redshift\.
-Choose either the **New Console** or the **Original Console** instructions based on the console that you are using\.
-The **New Console** instructions are open by default\.
+Choose either the **New console** or the **Original console** instructions based on the console that you are using\.
+The **New console** instructions are open by default\.

-### New Console<a name="cluster-default-disk-space-alarm"></a>
+### New console<a name="cluster-default-disk-space-alarm"></a>

 **To create a disk space usage alarm for a cluster**